 Psychology is a very important course for nurses, as it helps them understand patients’ behavior.
 By understanding psychology, nurses can provide better care and support to their patients.
 With this course, you can also get into the social work field.

-Most nursing schools require at least one English course.
+Most nursing schools require at least one English course, possibly two.
 This is because nurses need to be able to communicate effectively with their patients.
 English courses will help you to improve your writing and communication skills.

 Nurses need to have a strong understanding of nutrition when it comes to providing care.
-This is because the food we eat directly impacts our health.
+This is because the food we eat directly impacts our health and is part of disease prevention and management.
 Nutrition courses will teach you about the different nutrients our bodies need and how to create healthy meals.